gzemo/gdelt-graph-data/README.md

 # GDELT Graph Data

-The current repository provides a simple data processing pipeline to gather event information from the *GDELT* project (v.2.0 Event data) in order to provide a daily adjacency matrix that models the worldwide countries relationships through time.
+The current repository provides a simple data processing pipeline that gathers event information from the *GDELT* project (v.2.0 Event data) in order to provide a daily adjacency matrix that models the worldwide countries relationships through time.

 This project is a spin-off from an analysis that addressed the mutual influence of countries foreing affairs (*see:* https://github.com/gzemo/relations-of-power-between-countries).